gsleh123/EnergyTailLatencySimulation/README.rst

 Running the code
 ----------------
-To Run: Run CCRunner.py with an ini file as the sole argument.
-A sample ini file is provided ("abstract.ini").
+To Run: Run CCRunner.py needs to have at least one argument and that is the ini file.
+The second argument is optional and is used for real traffic trace.
 The ini file contains all the configurations for the simulation.
 In Pycharm, at the top right is the configurations dropdown.
 You can "Edit Configurations" and add new ones as needed.
 I generally use two.

 For all configurations, make sure the interpreter is pointing to the conda-created environment (Something like C:\Miniconda2\envs\py2_ghosal\python.exe for windows)

-1) CCRunner configuration
+1) CCRunner configuration with only the ini file

 Script: CCRunner.py

-Script parameters: Abstract.ini
+Script parameters: Energy.ini
 Full Command: python CCRunner.py Energy.ini

+2) CCRunner configuration with ini file and real traffic trace

+Script: CCRunner.py
+Script parameters: Energy.ini someFile.txt
+Full Command: python CCRunner.py Energy.ini someFile.txt

+someFile.txt contains all the inter arrival times of the real traffic.
+The format of the text file should be one inter arrival time per line.

 All settings should be changed in Energy.ini.
 The three settings we will change the most is the alphaThresh, betaThresh, and the arrival rate.
 A description of these settings can be found below.